Damianjacob/CI-MS2-fun-Quiz/README.md

 The hardest bug to resolve was with the grid elements on the about-us.html and contact-us.html pages: once the viewport dropped below 800px (which is my breakpoint for tablets and mobile phones), the grid element overflowed to the right.
 It was very time consuming to try to figure out what the problem was, and once i discovered that it was overflowing thanks to the help of our tutor support, i tried changing the space and height rules with CSS.
 This still did not help, so i decided to set the display of the grid container to absolute and position it on the page.
 This created another bug: when reducing the height of the viewport, some of the content would overlap.
 I resolved this problem partially by changing the min-height from "100vh" to a set amount of px.
 There is still a part in my about-us page where the content overflows slightly over the background image at the very bottom (only with smaller screen sizes).

 ## Deployment
 The site was deployed to Github pages.
-See the live link: https://damianjacob.github.io/CI_MS1_Music_Pro/index.html
+See the live link: https://damianjacob.github.io/CI-MS2-fun-Quiz/index.html

 ## Credit

 ### Content
-   I took used the modal bootstrap from https://getbootstrap.com/ and followed the documentation from that site to modify the code of the bootstrap.
    I often referred back to various lessons from Code Institute and to W3schools or MDN.
-   For the responsive nav bar using only CSS i followed this tutorial by Kevin Powell: https://www.youtube.com/watch?v=8QKOaTYvYUA

 ### Media
-   All the photos used on the site have been downloaded from one of the following copyright-free sites: Unsplash, StockVault, Pixabay.
-This includes the pictures of the icons for the social media links.
    The icons have been taken from font awesome.

 ## Acknowledgements
-I would like to thank my co-students who took their time to answer my questions or doubts on Slack, my mentor Mo Shami who gave me precious advice and lent me his expertise and the tutors of Code Institute who helped me understand the origin of two bugs which i then could fix.
+I would like to thank my co-students who took their time to answer my questions or doubts on Slack, my mentor Mo Shami who gave me precious advice and lent me his expertise and the tutors of Code Institute who are always helpful.